 Penfield Public Library

-Contact the Penfield Public Library at 340-8720 for further information.
+Penfield Public Library offers one-on-one individualized training based on what the patron wants to learn.
+Contact Penfield Public Library at 340-8720 for further information.

 Pittsford Community Library

-- Intermediate Excel – For those who already know the basics of Excel, this two-session class takes it to the next level.
-You will learn conditional formatting, the function wizard, subtotaling, comments, names and more.
+- Excel 3.0: Intermediate - For those who know the basics of Excel, this two-session class takes it to the next level.
+You will learn how to use conditional formats, the function wizard, subtotals, comments, names, templates, protection and more.

-Contact the Pittsford Community Library at 248-6275 for further information.
+Contact the Pittsford Community Library at 248-6275 for further details.